 Are Facebook and Instagram Ads Good for Your Business?

 While you can opt to run your adverts as natural posts, making follow-throughs on these engagements can be tricky.
-Technology has allowed the use of intelligent bots and software like Socialays to police how your people engage with your content.
-You can manage replies, comments and even bar offensive comments from being displayed on the post.
+As a result, technology has allowed the use of intelligent bots and software like Socialays to police how your people engage with your content.
+In addition, you can manage replies and comments and even bar offensive comments from being displayed on the post.

 But how do you know if you are a good fit to use Facebook and Instagram ads?
-Over 90% of people using Facebook and Instagram today are between the ages of 13-50.
+Over 90% of people using Facebook and Instagram today are between the ages of 13 and 50.
 The buying age.
-These are young people with impulse buys, young families trying to build themselves, and people who have stable incomes.
-These are easier to advertise to, that is the reason why real estate is most marketable to working young people than the elderly.
+Moreover, these are young people with impulse buys, young families trying to build themselves, and people who have stable incomes.
+Additionally, these are easier to advertise to, that is the reason why real estate is most marketable to working young people than to the elderly.

 In perspective, an ad is dependent on where you are most likely to find potential buyers.
 You can get granular control over where and who your ads get to, unlike when traditionally advertising where 50% of the people are not interested in the product.
 So should you use Facebook and Instagram Ads?
 Yes, as even if you don’t get 100% expected results, the connection established and the visibility offered are of utmost importance to your business.